City-of-Helsinki/tilavarauspalvelu-robot/SETUP_GUIDE.md

 **Email Tests Failing**:
 - Verify the backend email cache endpoint is available at `${TEST_BASE_URL}/v1/robot_email_cache/`
 - Check that `ROBOT_EMAIL_ADDRESSES` is configured in Django settings so that the test environment captures emails for the address used in the robot tests

+**Quick Reservation Submit Button Flaky in GHA**:
+- The quick reservation submit button can randomly fail to navigate when running tests in GitHub Actions
+- This is a known intermittent test execution issue (not an application bug) - re-run the test to verify if failure is reproducible

 ## 📚 Additional Resources